 On the night of 21-22 April there was snow and frost.

-There were thirteen new species were introduced this Spring - details below.
+There were thirteen new species introduced this Spring - details below.
 Besides the sources listed there, she got plants from 2628 5th Ave.
 So., Minneapolis; Happy Valley near Mendota; Gillett’s Nursery in Southwick, MA; Grand Forks, ND; and Northern Michigan.

 The Showy Lady’s Slipper was just beginning to bloom on June 19, rather late that year.